DavisPL-Teaching/119/lecture2/README.md

 - HW1 due today

     Good luck!
-    Keep the questions coming on Piazza!
+    Please keep the questions coming on Piazza!
+We will try to monitor leading up to the deadline

+    Autograder score:
+    60 pts available now, remainder will be graded with the full version of the autograder after the deadline.

 Plan: